qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 is_empty_or_null
 ................

 Returns TRUE if a geometry is NULL or empty (without coordinates) or false otherwise.
-This function is like the expression '$geometry IS NULL or is_empty($geometry)'
+This function is like the expression '@geometry IS NULL or is_empty(@geometry)'

 .. list-table::
    :widths: 15 85